finqu/aptl/docs/api-reference.md

 Section content
 ```

----

 ### JSONFormatter

-Formats output as JSON.
+Formats output as JSON objects.

 ```typescript
 const formatter = new JSONFormatter();
 ```

----

 ### StructuredFormatter

-Formats sections with XML-style tags.
+Formats sections with XML-style tags for the top level and Markdown headings for nested sections.

 ```typescript
 const formatter = new StructuredFormatter();